gsilveiradev/signup-form-test/README.md

 3) Follow these instructions (if you don't want to run the shell scripts above):

 - Copy `config.env.example` to a new file called: `config.env`
-- Configure the ENV params into `config.env` file
+- Configure the ENV params into `config.env` file, if it is necessary
 - Up the docker containers: `docker-compose up -d`
 - Go to workspace container to run install commands: `docker-compose exec workspace bash`
     - Inside `workspace` container, run: